Hadi-M-Ibrahim/ModelScout/README.md

 # ModelScout

-**ModelScout** is a command-line tool designed to help users filter and analyze AI models from a CSV dataset.
-It provides flexible filtering options and an interactive mode for ease of use.
-Modelscout uses the same recommendation algorithm as [Macros On Demand](https://github.com/Hadi-M-Ibrahim/Macros-On-Demand) a great example of my SWE work.
+**ModelScout** is a command-line tool designed to help users pick the best LLM for their needs.
+Modelscout uses the same recommendation algorithm as [Macros On Demand](https://github.com/Hadi-M-Ibrahim/Macros-On-Demand) a more in-depth example of my SWE work.
+While ModelScout is simple it serves as a useful stop-gap in the quickly evolving field of LLMs.
+As the name suggests ModelScout is simply a scout and should serve as the beginning, not the end of your LLM search.
+Subjective metrics such as performance and the degree a model is supported are gathered from various sources and forums (ie. Reddit, Google trends. etc) and are based largely on community sentiment so should be taken with a grain of salt.
+Further not the cost per million tokens for open source models are very rough estimates as well.

 ---